6 Important Hospitality Trends For 2023-2025

 Pacaso, meanwhile, was founded in October 2020 and already has reached a $1 billion valuation.

-Interest in vacation property manager "Pacaso" is exploding (up 163% in two years).
+Interest in vacation property manager "Pacaso" is exploding (up 312% in 5 years).

 The company buys luxury homes and splits fractional ownership among multiple buyers.
 The buyers reap financial benefits while Pacaso handles the logistics, maintenance and design.